-The full list of characters and beasts hasn't been released, but we've encountered a number of characters and fantastic beast through our initial play.
+The full list of characters and beasts hasn't been released, but we've encountered a number of characters and fantastic beasts.
 The characters you meet are not playable - most of the time they will be collectable (an entry in your Registry), or there to provide more information to help you.

 Will Harry Potter: Wizards Unite contain in-app purchases?

-Yes, micro-transactions will be part of Wizards Unite, which will give people the opportunity to buy particular things.
-Niantic confirmed to us that the game was fully playable without buying anything and that you didn't need to spend any real-world money to progress.
+Yes, micro-transactions will be part of Wizards Unite, which will give people the opportunity to buy particular things using gold.
+The game is fully playable without buying anything and you didn't need to spend any real-world money to progress.

 What about future updates to Wizards Unite?

-When talking to the developers of Harry Potter: Wizards Unite it was described to us as a "forever game".
+When we talked to the developers of Harry Potter: Wizards Unite prior to launch it was described to us as a "forever game".
 Like Pokemon Go, what you get on launch day isn't going to be what you're stuck with, the game will evolve over time.
 The developers said they still had a lot of ideas that they want to explore and of course - as the Wizarding World continues to expand (through films like Fantastic Beasts), there's a growing resource of magical elements to include.

 Is Harry Potter: Wizards Unite suitable for children?